MRes Oncology / Overview

 - Entry requirements

-For intercalating medical students (after Year 3 or 4), the minimum criterion for admission is satisfactory achievement in Years 1 to 3 or 4 of the undergraduate MBChB programme, with no failure at any examination in the past two academic years.
+For intercalating medical students (after Year 3 or 4), we require satisfactory achievement in Years 1 to 3 or 4 of the undergraduate MBChB course, with no failure at any examination in the past two academic years.

-For University of St Andrews students, this includes the three year degree programme and the following two years spent in Manchester (Years 3 and 4 of the Manchester programme).
+For University of St Andrews students, this includes the three-year degree and the following two years spent in Manchester (Years 3 and 4 of the Manchester course).

 - Number of places/applicants

 - How to apply